pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 # Step 1, Fixing the Floor

 Making mockups is easy, communicating is hard.
 So the first thing to do was establish a shared foundation and vision.

-I started by asking questions to understand the thinking behind the existing design, and by collecting feedback from the community publicly in [Futureland.design](https://futureland.tv/vin/futureland-design).
+I started by asking questions to understand the thinking behind the existing design, and by collecting feedback from the community.

-Adapting Maslow's [hierarchy of needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs), I proposed a [pyramid of needs](https://futureland.tv/pirijan/entry/45672) for Futureland.
-With basic usability right as the foundation.
+Adapting Maslow's [hierarchy of needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs), I proposed a [pyramid of needs](https://futureland.tv/pirijan/entry/45672) for Futureland, with basic usability as it's foundation.

 FL already had vocal power-users who'd climbed it pretty high up the pyramid by being manually 1:1 onboarded by Vin, but basic usability issues still slowed them down and were a barrier for newcomers.